moredip/blog.thepete.net/source/_posts/2012-11-06-cookie-based-feature-flag-overrides.markdown

 If you're practicing Continuous Delivery then you're probably using Feature Flags to hide half-baked features which are being shipped into production as latent code.
 It's useful to allow individual users to **manually override** those feature flags so that they can get a preview of these latent features before they are released to everyone.
 People wanting to do this would be testers, product stakeholders, and external beta testers.

 This is a similar concept to the Canary Releasing approach which organizations like Facebook use to trial new features.
-The difference is that with manual overrides each individual is opting in for features themselves, as opposed to being place arbitrarily into the pool of users assigned as canaries.
+The difference is that with manual overrides each individual is opting in for features themselves, as opposed to being arbitrarily placed into the pool of users assigned as canaries.

 ## A lightweight flag override